Maxwella10/A-Machine-Learning-Approach-to-Loan-Default-Prediction/README.md

 Imbalance Handling: Models were configured to handle imbalance through methods like class_weight='balanced' (for LogReg, RF) or scale_pos_weight (for XGBoost), and Balanced Random Forest (which subsamples the majority class).

 Evaluation Metric: Balanced Accuracy and ROC-AUC were prioritized over standard accuracy due to the high class imbalance.

+## 💡 Recommendations for Deployment
+Production Model: The Balanced Random Forest Classifier should be deployed as the primary risk assessment model.

+Risk-Based Pricing: Utilize the model's probability score (Probability of being high-risk) to implement dynamic, risk-based interest rate adjustments for loans flagged as medium-risk.

+Monitoring: Set up continuous monitoring of the model's Balanced Accuracy and Recall on new data to prevent model drift and ensure continued high performance in detecting defaults.

+Data Retraining: Implement a regular schedule (e.g., quarterly) to retrain the model with the latest loan data.